• Skip to primary navigation

 As you can see in above image, the computer has a Toshiba Standard Disk Drive (SDD) of 256 GB size.

-Follow the steps below to find the Model Number, Version and Serial Number of the Motherboard or the Baseboard installed on your computer.
+You can find the Model Number, Version and Serial Number of the Motherboard installed on the computer by using System Information App.

-1. Type System Information in the search bar and double click on System Information App.
+1. Type System Information in the search bar > Double click on System Information App.

 Open Windows System Information App

-2. On System Information screen, scroll down in the right-pane to BaseBoard (or Motherboard) entry and you will find information about the Motherboard on your computer.
+2. On System Information screen, scroll down in the right-pane to BaseBoard (or Motherboard) entry and you will find information about the Motherboard of the computer.

 Motherboard Details on Windows System Information Screen